alloy-lang/alloy/DESIGN.md

 ```

 #### Unions that hold data

+It often makes sense to have your unions hold data, making them quite a bit more powerful than normal enums.
+This is great for simple stuff, but it quickly becomes difficult to reason about.

 ##### Typescript
 ```typescript
 type Circle = { _type: "circle", data: [number, number, number] };